Faculty Compensation Project

 *The university's staff project used a similar peer set of 84 institutions.
 The University of Cincinnati and Ohio State University did not provide survey data for faculty.

-**Faculty with administrative titles of Chancellor, Vice Chancellor, Vice Provost, Dean, and Associate Dean were out of scope for the project.
+**Faculty with administrative titles of Chancellor, Vice Chancellor, Vice Provost and Dean were out of scope for the project.

 Results and Implementation